vividnd/Debugging-idl/MRE_Arcium_SignPDA_Issue.md

 1. **Implementation Question**: Our code matches the v0.3.0 migration guide exactly - what could be causing the "unauthorized signer" error?

-2. **Architecture Question**: The team confirmed Sign PDA should be a signer, but our implementation still fails - is there a missing step?
+2. **Architecture Question**: Nico confirmed Sign PDA should be a signer, but our implementation still fails - is there a missing step?

 3. **Use Case Question**: Is our survey response submission with encrypted analytics a supported use case in v0.3.0?